Licensing

 Licenses are good for 1 calendar year and expire in December of each year.

 Dog owners can have up to three adult dogs (not including puppies) on the premises at a time.
-If you have more than 3 adult dogs contact Animal Control to see if a Kennel License is required.
-A Kennel License is $50.

 A license identifies your dog as yours.
 It shows everyone your dog is not a homeless stray and that you care enough to register your pet legally.
 Your dog’s data is kept on a computer.
 Should an officer or private party find your dog, you will be notified as soon as possible.
 If your dog is injured, sick, or impounded, Animal Control guarantees emergency or life-threatening treatment or stabilization of a sick or injured animal bearing a license tag.
 Local veterinarians are also more willing to invest in emergency treatment for a sick or injured animal bearing a license tag.